EXPLANATIONS FOR OBEDIENCE: AGENTIC STATE AND LEGITIMACY OF AUTHORITY

 Many social psychologists still use Agency Theory to explain atrocities from the Holocaust to the Vietnam War’s My Lai massacre to the abuse of prisoners at Abu Ghraib.
 But David Mandel feels that using situational explanations as an excuse for evil behaviour is offensive to Holocaust survivors, as it mitigates the role of racism and, in doing so, removes the ability for societies to better understand the mechanisms behind genocide and xenophobia.

 After analysing the conversation patterns from audio recordings of 117 study participants, Hollander found that Milgram’s original classification of his subjects—either obedient or disobedient—failed to capture the true dynamics of the situation.
-Rather, he argued, people in both categories tried several different forms of protest—those who successfully ended the observation early were simply better at resisting than the ones that continued shocking.
+Rather, he argued, people in both categories tried several different forms of protest—those who successfully ended the observation early were simply better at resisting than those who continued shocking.

 “Participants said things like ‘I can’t do this anymore’ or ‘I’m not going to do this anymore,’” he said, even those who went all the way to 450 volts.
 “I understand those practices to be a way of trying to stop the observation in a relatively aggressive, direct, and explicit way.”It’s a far cry from Milgram’s idea that the capacity for evil lies dormant in everyone, ready to be awakened with the right set of circumstances.
 The ability to disobey toxic orders, Hollander said, is a skill that can be taught like any other—all a person needs to learn is what to say and how to say it.